rohmad-st/rohmad-st/README.md

 <br />
 <br />

-Hi, I'm Rohmad Sasmito, a passionate FrontEnd Web Developer.
+Hi, I'm Rohmad Sasmito, an Experienced Software Engineer with strong skill in Frontend.

-Also, I have experience as Mobile and Backend Developer a long time ago.
+I have vary experience as in development web & mobile application.

 <br />